PREVENT unwarranted child removals. DHS Philadelphia update policy and retrain workforce

 Social workers have to make extremely difficult decisions when it comes to protecting children.
-However unwarranted child removals represent a dramatic and often traumatic experience for the child, parents and families.
-Therefore high quality investigations and removal decisions are essential and the recommendations in this petition may help improve and strengthen Child Protective Services (CPS) standards and polices, and produce better outcomes for children and families.
+However unwarranted child removals represent a dramatic and often traumatic experience for the child, parents, and families.
+Therefore high-quality investigations and removal decisions are essential and the recommendations in this petition may help improve and strengthen Child Protective Services (CPS) standards and policies and produce better outcomes for children and families.

 1) Update or develop a Policy Manual that clearly defines what immediate danger is to children and how that justifies removal without a Family Court order.
 Child Protective Services (CPS) to establish effective training and oversight to ensure the policy is always met.
 CPS to develop clearer guidance for child protective service staff regarding when emergency removals are appropriate and when they are not.
 CPS to train staff and supervisors on this guidance, and evaluate CPS staff and supervisors based on their compliance with this guidance.

 2) CPS to make better use of legal procedures to file a case without removing children.
 A legal process exists that CPS could use when the Agency has concerns about a family but an immediate danger does not require removal.
 It is recommended that DHS develop a policy which documents the legal procedures when true emergencies do not exist and train its staff on implementing the policy.